-A general education course whose major goal is to develop the ability to solve non-routine problems through dynamic processes of inquiry and exploration, logical reasoning, making and testing conjectures and investigating implications of conclusions.
+Course Description: A foundational exploration course whose major goal is to develop the ability to solve non-routine problems through dynamic processes of inquiry and exploration, logical reasoning, making and testing conjectures and investigating implications of conclusions.
 A study of quantitative reasoning with emphasis on active problem solving and developing connections with other disciplines.
 Not applicable toward a major in Mathematics.